gomorizsolt/enzyme-or-react-testing-library/README.md

 ### [react-testing-library](https://github.com/testing-library/react-testing-library#installation)

 There's no required and complicated configuration, although the documentation suggests some preparation best-practices.

-In case you're insterested in various Jest matchers other than the default ones, the library recommends installing [`@testing-library/jest-dom`](https://github.com/testing-library/jest-dom).
+In case you're insterested in various Jest matchers other than the default ones, it's recommended to install [`@testing-library/jest-dom`](https://github.com/testing-library/jest-dom).

 ## Resources